LeeBohyun/SWE3033-S2023/week5/pa1-experiment-guide.md

-# PA1:
+# PA1: Improve TpmC by changing IO related InnoDB parameters

+## Overview
+- For the assignment, your task is to change/add the I/O related InnoDB parameters in my.cnf to improve TpmC.
+- By looking at MySQL source code and MySQL document, investigate which parameter affects I/O operation process in InnoDB and how you can improve the TpmC by readjusting it/them.
+You can add/modify multiple InnoDB options.
+- After achieving performance gain, present an experiment result before and after changing my.cnf.
+- Then, elaborate the reason why it leads to performance improvement based on MySQL source code and document.

 ## Instructions

-1. First, start MySQL server using the ``my.cnf`` file below, and run the TPC-C benchmark for 30 minutes.
+1. First, start MySQL server using the ``my.cnf`` file below.
+If you are using DB less than 20 warehouse, change the buffer pool size as 10% of your DB size.

 ```bash
 $ vi my.cnf